uidaholib/digital-collections-docs/content/staff-processing/02-adobe-ocr.md

 ---
-section_id: Staff Processing Workflows
+section: Staff Processing Workflows
-nav_order: 4
+nav_order: 2
-title: Optical Character Recognition In Adobe Acrobat
+title: Optical Character Recognition
-topics:
 ---

-#### Adobe Acrobat Pro DC OCR
+## Optical Character Recognition (OCR) in Adobe Acrobat Pro DC

 - Adobe Acrobat Pro DC has the OCR functions accessed from different menus.

 - With a PDF document open, select the "Scan & OCR" tool from the available tools on the right side of the application window.

 {% include figure.html img="AdobeProDCSidebar.jpg" alt="Adobe ProDC sidebar" caption="" width="25%" %}

 - Select the "Recognize Text" option on the Toolbar and select "In This File" from the dropdown menu.

-{% include figure.html img="AdobeProDCScanOCRToolbar.jpg" alt="Adobe ProDC Scan OCR Toolbar" caption="" width="75%" %}
+{% include figure.html img="AdobeProDCScanOCRToolbar.jpg" alt="Adobe ProDC Scan OCR Toolbar" caption="" width="100%" %}

 - Make sure the Settings are correct.
 PDFs should be downsampled to 300 dpi to reduce file size issues.